-- notes/hand-outs in advance - individual examination arrangements - extended library loans - · accessibility related classroom adjustments - Individual Needs Assessment Report, to identify any adjustments to supportyou in your studies. - advice and guidance in applying for study-related funding e.g., the Disabled Students' Allowance (DSA) - assistance with arranging specialist tutoring, mentoring, communication support
+- notes/hand-outs in advance - individual examination arrangements - extended library loans - accessibility related classroom adjustments - Individual Needs Assessment Report, to identify any adjustments to support you in your studies. - advice and guidance in applying for study-related funding e.g., the Disabled Students' Allowance (DSA) - assistance with arranging specialist tutoring, mentoring, communication support

-Please contact the DDS team as soon as possible so any adjustments to your teaching, learning or during assessments can be arranged.
-The DDS require at least 4 weeks before the start of an exam period to do this for you.
+Please contact the DDS team as soon as possible so that any adjustments to your teaching, learning or during assessments can be arranged.
+The DDS team require at least 4 weeks before the start of an exam period to do this for you.

-Please stay in touch with the DDS throughout your course-and update them if your condition changes.
-This way you can receive the best support possible during your studies.
+Please stay in touch with the DDS team throughout your course and update them if your condition changes.
+This way you will receive the best support possible during your studies.

 Tip!
 If you have an additional need, please tell us.
-The University won't be able to offeryou the right support if you don't declare it.
+The University will not be able to offer you the right support if you do not declare it.